 The Industrial Internet of Things takes the benefits of the Internet of Things in general to a higher level and also to the industries with high-stakes where human error could result in massive risks.
 The precision level that can be achieved through the IIoT is one of the greatest advantages, that makes this discipline one of the most welcome gifts of IoT.

-Times are not far whereby entire manufacturing plant operations and processes could be made to operate almost independently.
+Times are not far whereby entire manufacturing plant operations and processes could be made to operate almost independently; the so-called lights-out processes.
 Moreover, the Industrial Internet of Things is used for many use cases which help us reduce the exposure of human workforce, which will always matter, to scenarios with high industrial hazards.
+In a context of the future of work there is also an increasing focus on ‘human augmentation technologies’.

 In the coming years, IIoT is likely to force more unified device protocols and architectures that will allow machines to communicate seamlessly and thereby enhance interoperability.